Treefrog/Handbook/Manual/birthdays.md

 #### Tolerance Both Ways

 However, this does not mean you have to shut up about your birthday, just that the company will not pay for the celebration.
 Go ahead and announce it, talk about it, bring your own ballons, or bring ballons for someone else.

+Sean is gonna celebrate the hell out of his Birthday, that's for sure.